 RX10 III negatives, problems for Sony to fix

-- Sony menus are extremely disorganized, slowing access to important features.
-For example, video settings are scattered across Tab 1 (items 2, 8, 9), tab 2 (items 1, 2, 5, 6), and tab 6 (item 3).
+- Sony menus are extremely disorganized, slowing access to important features (but much improved in RX10iv upgrade).
+For example, video settings are scattered across Tab 1 (items 2, 8, 9), Tab 2 (items 1, 2, 5, 6), and Tab 6 (item 3).
 These badly need consolidating.
 AF settings are also scattered across different menu tabs.
 The workaround, as with past Sony cameras, is to memorize or write down where things are randomly hidden.
+Also, please allow MENU Tab 1 > item 8 > “Movie” (setting PASM modes for video) to be assigned to the Fn button.

 - In M/Manual mode, you must turn off Auto ISO every time, set ISO manually, then set back to Auto ISO when switching back to P, A or S mode.
 I prefer Manual mode to always default to manual ISO.
 Sony, please don’t force Manual mode’s ISO to that of the other PAS settings, and vice versa!
 Manual means manual.